 - Brisbane 6th July 2017 - Metro Arts / Lumen Room

-Watch this site for updates about Paul's next big adventure, an unprecedented 2100km pedal powered expedition from the lowest to highest point in Australia in September 2017.
+Watch this site for updates on the Rummin film documenting Paul's last big adventure, an unprecedented 2152km pedal powered expedition from the lowest to highest point in Australia in September/October 2017.